nebrius/reduxology/README.md

 From a conceptual perspective, using this library is effectively same as using React+Redux, just with a different syntax.
 So we'll go through the major concepts and describe how they work here.

 For a complete example, check out the [example in this repo](example/).
-For a real-world application, check out the renderer half of my Electron.js application [Contact Scheduler](https://github.com/nebrius/contact-scheduler/tree/upgrade/renderer).
+For a real-world application, check out the renderer part of my Electron.js application [Contact Scheduler](https://github.com/nebrius/contact-scheduler/tree/upgrade/renderer).

 ### Actions